chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Updating deal.II
 -------------------

-Through the git repository
+Through the Git Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The deal.II version supported by Lethe is updated and tested every week or so, see the repository `here <https://github.com/lethe-cfd/dealii>`_.
 If Lethe was installed with this forked version of deal.II, updating your deal.II installation is as simple as pulling the repository and recompiling the deal.II library.
 If your deal.II was installed manually using the deal.II master repository, the same process can be used.

-With candi
+With Candi
 ~~~~~~~~~~~~~
 In the candi folder (for instance, ``/home/username/software/candi``), modify the ``candi.cfg`` to get the latest dealii version, by changing the ``DEAL_II_VERSION`` variable in the case of an official release, or by changing the ``STABLE_BUILD`` in the case of a development release.
 The ``candi.cfg`` should contain: